Oh! Calcutta!: Act 2

+[A number of sketches were cut before the show opened, by writers including Julian Barry, Maria Irene Fornes, Bruce Jay Friedman, Pat McCormick, David Mercer, Edna O'Brien, Levy, and Tynan.]

 Critical response

-Clive Barnes, in his 1969 review for The New York Times, wrote that "the humor is so doggedly sophomoric and soporific", adding "The failure here is almost exclusively a failure of the writers and the producers.
+Clive Barnes, in his 1969 review for The New York Times, wrote that "the humor is so doggedly sophomoric and soporific", adding: "The failure here is almost exclusively a failure of the writers and the producers.
 The director, Jacques Levy, has done his best with the weak material at hand ... the nude scenes, while derivative, are attractive enough.
 The best effects—including the rather sweet grope-in immediately after the intermission—have been taken from Robert Joffrey's ballet 'Astarte', and the show uses the same projected media designers ...
 In sum, Oh!
 Calcutta! is likely to disappoint different people in different ways, but disappointment is the order of the night."

 Irving Wardle, writing in The Times in 1970, said: "I have seen better revues than Oh!
 Calcutta! but none based on ideas that strike me as more sympathetic.
 Namely that the ordinary human body is an object well worth attention: and that there is no reason why the public treatment of sex should not be extended to take in not only lyricism and personal emotion but also the rich harvest of bawdy jokes."
 He noted that the enjoyment and lack of embarrassment of the cast helped the audience to accept the more insubstantial elements of the revue's material and that the stage sets' screen projections assisted the dance numbers considerably, concluding: "In many ways, it is a ghastly show: ill-written, juvenile, and attention-seeking.
 But it is not a menace."

+In an oral history published in The New York Times in 2019, composer-performer Stanley Walden recounted that "At Sardi’s, we were waiting for the reviews, for The New York Times.
+It was a pan.
+The investors, you could see their faces sagging.
+(Producer) Hilly Elkins jumped up on a chair and said, 'Anybody who wants to get their money back, I will buy out their investment here and now.'"

 Obscenity allegations

 The 1970 production at The Roundhouse, London, attracted the attention of the Metropolitan Police's Obscene Publications Squad, which sent two officers to a preview of the show.
 One of the officers returned twice more, before recommending a prosecution under the Theatres Act 1968 for obscenity.
 The Director of Public Prosecutions sent its panel of experts, including two retired headmistresses, to see The Roundhouse production.
-Their judgement that it was not obscene enabled it to transfer to London's West End.
+Their judgment that it was not obscene enabled it to transfer to London's West End.